bluerock-io/ceps/text/XXX-reduction.md

 outside of run.

-MSP addresses the use cases [Reification with User Terms](#reif) and [Avoiding Term Repitition in Proof Terms](#rep) completely and drastically improves on all existing reduction strategies in the precision it offers for reducing specific terms.
+MSP addresses the use cases [Reification with User Terms](#reif) and [Avoiding Term Repetition in Proof Terms](#rep) completely and drastically improves on all existing reduction strategies in the precision it offers for reducing specific terms.

 ### Advantages